 If you want to get through the hard times you’ll go through during your narcissistic abuse recovery, you’ve got to create a strong foundation for achieving those big goals by taking the actions required to boost your confidence and self-esteem.
 Self-confidence gives you the power to change your life.
 You feel me?

-Share your thoughts and experiences in the comments.
+Share your thoughts and experiences.
 Let’s talk about it.

 Angela Atkinson is a Certified Life Coach and the author of more than 20 books on narcissism, narcissistic abuse recovery and related topics.
 A recognized expert on narcissism and narcissistic personality disorder who has studied and written extensively on narcissistic relationships since 2006, Atkinson was inspired to begin her work as a result of having survived toxic relationships of her own.